wunderio/WunderTools/README.md

 XDebug can be enabled by uncommeting `xdebug: true` in the .lando.yml file.
 After `lando rebuild` port 9000 is used for XDebug.

 Note: Make sure port 9000 is not used in your OS for anything else.
 You can see all ports in use for example with `lsof -i -n -P`.
 For example php-fpm might be using port 9000 if you have it running.

+## Provisioning with Lando

+Perform the following tasks in the project root folder to set up the Lando-based provisioning tool:

+1. create the file `ansible.vault` and save it with the Ansible vault password (search for `Ansible vault password` or similar in the LastPass),
+2. run `lando start`,
+3. use `lando provision` for help and `lando provision <task>` for provisioning tasks.